RocktimRajkumar/openSSL-certification-creation/README.md

 $ mkdir requests
 $ touch index.txt
 ```
+`certs` -> Directory contains all the certificate

+`requests` -> Directory contains all the requests

+`index.txt` -> This is where OpenSSL keeps track of all signed certificates:

+`private` -> This is where all the private key store

+**The first thing we have to do is to create a root CA. This consists of a private key and root certificate.
+These two items are the `identity` of our CA.**

 ## File to store serial number of the certificate

-In my case first serial number of the certificate is `1234`
+Each signed certificate will have a serial number.
+I will start with number `1234`:

 ```
 $ echo '1234' > serial
 ```

-## Create a private key
+### Create a root private key

 ```
 $ openssl genrsa -aes256 -out private/cakey.pem 4096
 ```

-Generating a private key using openssl.

-`aes256` -> Encryption type

-Saving the private key as `cakey.pem` inside the `private` directory.

-4096 bit long key.
+The root private key that I generated is 4096 bit and uses AES 256 bit encryption.
+It is stored in the private folder using the `cakey.pem` filename.

 Provide the pass phrase.

-## Root Certificate creation
+### Root Certificate creation
-We can use the private create above in the root certificate.
+We can now use the root private key to create the root certificate:

 ```
 $ openssl req -new -x509 -key /root/ca/private/cakey.pem -out cacert.pem -days 3650
 ```
 **`Note :`** You have to enter the same pass phrase of `cakey.pem` while creating the private key.

-## Giving Permission to Root user only
-Only root and read and write to this folder.
+### Security

+Protecting your CA is important.
+Anyone that has access to the private key of the CA will be able to create trusted certificates.

+One of the things you should do is reducing the permissions on the entire /root/ca folder so that only our root user can access it:
 ```
 $ chmod 600 -R /root/ca
 ```

-## Change configuration of openssl.cnf file
+### Change configuration of openssl.cnf file
 ```
 $ sudo vim /usr/lib/ssl/openssl.cnf
 ```